- Irell Named Securities Litigation Department of the Year by The Recorder

 Securities LitigationPrint PDF

-We have represented clients in cases spanning virtually every segment of the United States economy, including semiconductors, mortgage banking, telecommunications, high-technology equipment, software, e-commerce, cable television, entertainment, consumer electronics, health care, investment banking, financial services, aerospace, government contracting, insurance, home building, automobiles, restaurants, apparel, utilities, gaming and pharmaceuticals.
+We have represented clients in cases spanning virtually every segment of the U.S. economy, including pharmaceuticals, semiconductors, mortgage banking, telecommunications, high-technology equipment, software, e-commerce, cable television, entertainment, consumer electronics, health care, investment banking, financial services, aerospace, government contracting, insurance, home building, automobiles, hotels, restaurants, apparel, utilities, gaming and manufacturing.
 Our practice encompasses private litigation, including class action lawsuits, arising from federal and state securities laws; shareholder derivative and corporate governance litigation; mergers and acquisitions litigation; representation of companies and individuals in connection with inquiries, subpoenas, and investigations commenced by regulatory agencies or prosecuting authorities; internal corporate investigations and representation of special litigation committees; and advice and counseling in connection with directors and officers insurance issues.

-Representative of recent and ongoing matters we have handled in this field are the following:
+Representative of the most recent and ongoing matters we have handled in this field are the following: